-This guide describes the fastest way to install Graylog on SUSE Linux Enterprise Server 15 SP3.
+This guide describes the recommended way to install Graylog on SUSE Linux Enterprise Server 13 and 15.
 All links and packages are present at the time of writing.

 Prerequisites